SimonSchaep/Research_Optimizing_Battle_Simulators/README.md

-# Optimizing Battle Simulators (Using AI Crowd Simulation)
+# Optimizing Battle Simulators

-This is a small research project on using crowd simulation to optimize a large amount of ai agents in a battle simulator.
-Inspired by the millions of agents that some battle simulators can simulate.
-A good example of this is Ultimate Epic Battle Simulator (https://store.steampowered.com/app/616560/Ultimate_Epic_Battle_Simulator/), and its sequel Ultimate Epic Battle Simulator 2 (https://store.steampowered.com/app/1468720/Ultimate_Epic_Battle_Simulator_2/).

 There are generally two aspects to making a battle simulator:
 1. Using the GPU instead of CPU, not only for rendering but also for pathfinding and ai behavior.
-2. Efficient crowd simulation algorithms,
+2. Efficient crowd simulation algorithms
-3. Efficient swarm intelligence algorithms
+3. Efficient partitioning algorithms

 we now implement a simple separation behavior to make the agents avoid each other